This blog has been updated for series 4!

 You might find writing an intro helps you to write your script, as it can be a good way of concisely describing the point of your sketch (for example, this is about what happens when someone tries so hard to be woke that they actually become anti-woke).
 But then once you’ve written and edited your sketch – delete that intro because the subtext should now exist within the script.

-I’ve stuck my sketches and a one-liner from series one up on my SoundCloud – have a listen to get an idea of the tone of the show.
+I’ve stuck my sketches from series one up on my SoundCloud – have a listen to get an idea of the tone of the show.
 Just skip the intros because you don’t need them in series two.

 How to submit